-- After reviewing the recommendation and consulting with the Student Engagement Office, the request will be presented to the Student Activities & Services Committee for final determination on the expansion request.
+- After reviewing the recommendation and consulting with the Student Engagement Office, the request will be presented to Student Engagement Staff and SGA for final determination on the expansion request.

 Greek organizations whose recognition was revoked due to disciplinary sanctioning will not be permitted to apply for renewal.

 Greek organizations with no active members are deemed inactive.
 In order to regain active status the organization will need to do the following: